Admission Requirements and Procedure

 • Must not be employed elsewhere

-A student should apply for Candidacy after completing a minimum of twelve credit hours and a maximum of thirty credit hours in the GPS program, including at least one year-long clinical course sequence (such as: GPS 525-526, or GPS 515-516, or GPS 507-508) and six credits of general core courses (such as: GPS 505, 510-511, 513, or 520).
-This is done by submitting a Candidacy form indicating the various courses or areas of study that will constitute your degree program.
+A student should apply for Candidacy after completing a minimum of twelve credit hours and a maximum of thirty credit hours in the GPS program, including at least one year-long clinical course sequence (such as: GPS 507-508, or GPS 515-516, or GPS 525-526) and six credits of general core courses (such as: GPS 505, 510-511, 513, or 520).
+Students submit a Candidacy form indicating the various courses or areas of study that will constitute their degree program.
 This evaluation will emphasize both the academic and personal characteristics consistent with the requirements of a professional psychologist.
-In the event that deficiencies are identified, students will be notified in writing, and a meeting will be set with the Director to discuss the faculty’s decision.
+In the event that deficiencies are identified, students will be notified in writing, and a meeting will be scheduled with the Director to discuss the student’s performance.
 Whenever possible, a plan will be developed with the student to address the difficulties.
 However, in some cases students may be asked to leave the program at this juncture.

 Clinical Psychology Courses